voucherifyio/sdk-php-openapi-based/docs/Api/PublicationsApi.md

 $join_once = True; // bool | Through this flag, you can control if a particular person gets only one and always the same code even if the app sends multiple publication requests.
 It means that if you have a referral program, a referrer is assigned only to one code if an integration sends publication requests more than once for the same customer.
 $voucher = 'voucher_example'; // string | Code of voucher being published.
 $campaign = new \OpenAPI\Client\Model\CreatePublicationCampaign(); // CreatePublicationCampaign | Create publication with campaign.
-$source_id = 'source_id_example'; // string | The merchant’s publication ID if it is different from the Voucherify publication ID.
+$source_id = 'source_id_example'; // string | The merchants publication ID if it is different from the Voucherify publication ID.
 Its an optional tracking identifier of a publication.
 It is really useful in case of an integration between multiple systems.
 It can be a publication ID from a CRM system, database or 3rd-party service.
 If source_id is provided only 1 voucher can be published per request.
 $metadata = array('key' => new \stdClass); // object | The metadata object stores all custom attributes assigned to the publication.
 A set of key/value pairs that you can attach to a publication object.
 It can be useful for storing additional information about the publication in a structured format.

 try {